JuliaDataCubes/YAXArrays.jl/README.md

 YAXArrays.jl is a package to handle gridded data that is larger than memory.
 It enables the DiskArray.jl package to access the data lazily and provides `map` and `mapCube` to apply user defined functions on arbitrary subsets of the axes.
 These computations are also easily parallelized either via Distributed or via Threads.

+# Switch to DimensionalData

+With YAXArrays.jl 0.5 we switched the underlying data type to be a subtype of the DimensionalData.jl types.
+Therefore the indexing with named dimensions changed to the DimensionalData syntax.
+See the [DimensionalData.jl docs](https://rafaqz.github.io/DimensionalData.jl/stable/) and the `Switch to DimensionalData section in our docs.

 # Installation